ralna/GALAHAD/doc/C/rst-dir/struct_bqpb_control_type.rst

 specifies the type of indicator function used.
 Pssible values are

-* 1 primal indicator: a constraint is active if and only if the distance to its nearest bound :math:`\leq`.indicator_p_tol
+* 1 primal indicator: a constraint is active if and only if the distance to its nearest bound $\leq$.indicator_p_tol

-* 2 primal-dual indicator: a constraint is active if and only if the distance to its nearest bound :math:`\leq`.indicator_tol_pd \* size of corresponding multiplier
+* 2 primal-dual indicator: a constraint is active if and only if the distance to its nearest bound $\leq$.indicator_tol_pd \* size of corresponding multiplier

-* 3 primal-dual indicator: a constraint is active if and only if the distance to its nearest bound :math:`\leq`.indicator_tol_tapia \* distance to same bound at previous iteration
+* 3 primal-dual indicator: a constraint is active if and only if the distance to its nearest bound $\leq$.indicator_tol_tapia \* distance to same bound at previous iteration

 .. index:: pair: variable; arc
 .. _doxid-structbqpb__control__type_1a30b5726116ac85ea64777e5d6e333894: